jonathanlangner/algorithms-data-structures-practice/README.md

 e.
 Linked Lists (Initial Setup Done)
 f.
 Graphs
 g.
 Heaps
 h.
-Multi-dimensional Arrays.
+Matrices.

-After I have gone through and practiced with the Data Structures I will be practicing a variety of Algorithms planned thus far:
+## After I have gone through and practiced with the Data Structures I will be practicing a variety of Algorithms planned thus far:
 a.
 Recursive Algorithms
 b.
 Sorting Algorithms
 c.
 Sorting Algorithms
 d.
 Hashing Algorithms
 e.
 Divide and Conquer Algorithms
 f.
+Maze Generation and Solving and Algorithms g Pattern Matching
+h.
 I will add other Algorithms along the way if I find them to valuable or useful to the project.

 My end goal of this practice: